PRBonn/kiss-icp/README.md

 pip install kiss-icp
 ```

-If you also want to use the *(optional)* visualizer, you need to install Open3D or
+If you also want to install all the *(optional)* dependencies, like Open3D for running the visualizer:

 ```sh
 pip install "kiss-icp[all]"